 The other idea is to run a travel blog.
 Here, you’re publishing on your own website and you’re not getting paid per piece of content.

 Instead, you need to earn money in other ways.
 For example, many people use affiliate marketing, ads or a combination of both.
 This can work well, as a popular blog can attract a large audience.
+There is no shortage of affiliate programs to choose from, like Hotels Combined, Klook and 12Go.

 There are some major advantages with this approach.
 For one thing, you don’t have to get pieces approved.
 Instead, you can publish what you want, when you want to.